AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 Make sure that you meet all the following requirements before using the functionality described in this use case:

-* A working inplementation that sends online and offline data into Experience Platform's data lake.
+* A working implementation that sends online and offline data into Experience Platform's data lake.
 * Access to Query Service, which is packaged as part of plaform-based applications or the Data Distiller add-on.
 See [Query Service packaging](https://experienceleague.adobe.com/docs/experience-platform/query/packaging.html?lang=en) for more information.
 * Access to Export datasets functionality, available to customers who have purchased the Real-Time CDP Prime or Ultimate package, Adobe Journey Optimizer, or Customer Journey Analytics.
 See [Export datasets to cloud storage destinations](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/export-datasets.html?lang=en) for more information.
 * One or more destinations (for example: Amazon S3, Google Cloud Storage) configured to where you can export the raw data of your data feed.